The Ten Thousand Doors of January: Plot synopsis

 At the beginning of the 20th century, January Scaller lives in a big mansion with her guardian, Cornelius Locke.
-What may seem to be a privileged existence is marred by the strict rules imposed on the red-skinned girl, the meager living quarters assigned to her, and the fact that her father, Julian, who works for Locke, is almost never around.
+What may seem to be a privileged existence is marred by the strict rules imposed on the dark-skinned girl, the meager living quarters assigned to her, and the fact that her father, Julian, who works hunting special artifacts for Locke, is almost never around.

 When she was seven, January discovered a magic door, which was then destroyed.
 Her guardian convinces her it was only her imagination, and determines to raise her to be a "proper" lady.
 Locke entertains his fellows from the New England Archeological Society, and these men treat January as a curiosity, sometimes making her feel vaguely threatened.
-January often explores the artifacts kept throughout the mansion, convinced her father—who is distant even when he is home from hunting special artifacts for Locke—is leaving items for her in a chest, in order to communicate with her.
-She becomes concerned when he fails to return from his most recent trip.
+January often explores the artifacts kept throughout the mansion, and concludes that Locke is leaving items for her in a chest, as gifts.
+She becomes concerned when her father fails to return from his most recent trip.

-January's only companions are Jane, an African mystery woman sent by Julian to be her companion and protector, and Bad, short for Sinbad, her loyal dog.
-When she was younger, she was friends with Samuel Zappia, the grocer's boy, but as she grew older the contact between them fizzled out.
+January's only companions are Jane, an African mystery woman sent by Julian to be her companion and protector, and Bad, her loyal dog.
+When she was younger, she was friends with Samuel Zappia, the grocer's boy, but as she grew older, their contact fizzled out.

 When January finds a special book in the chest, The Ten Thousand Doors, she is more than intrigued.
-The book tells of a young woman from the South who meets a young man who comes through a mysterious door.
+The book tells of Ade, a young woman from the South, who meets a young man who comes through a mysterious door.
 Though the encounter is brief, the girl is completely enamored.
 When she returns to the spot again, she finds the door burnt down.
 She becomes determined to find her young man by exploring the world to find another door.

 At the start, January believes the work is fiction.
 But when Locke tells her that Julian is dead, she sparks her latent power to bend reality to her will through the written word.
 She uses her power to escape what has now become an acutely dangerous situation with Locke and his cohort, and embarks on an entirely unexpected adventure with Jane, Samuel and Bad.
 It turns out that her story and the story in her book are intertwined, and that the thousands of doors are real, scattered all over our world, each connecting to another world.

+Julian, as it turns out, is the author of The Ten Thousand Doors, as well as the mysterious boy Ade met in her youth.
+Ade discovered a way to travel to Julian's world, where he was a young scholar.
+They married, and Ade gave birth to January.
+When the trio attempted to return to Ade's world to visit her family, they became separated, with Ade staying behind.
+Locke had the door secretly destroyed and hired Julian to find doors to collect artifacts for his collection.
+Julian agreed, hoping to discover a door that would enable him to return to Ade with their daughter.
+January eventually destroys Locke and reunites with her parents in her father's world.